United Nations Environment Programme: Climate change

-Glaciers are shrinking at record rates and many could disappear within decades, the UNEP said in 2008.
-The scientists measuring the health of almost 30 glaciers around the world found that ice loss reached record levels in 2006.
-On average, the glaciers shrank by 4.9 feet in 2006.
-Norway's Breidalblikkbrea glacier shrank 10.2 feet in 2006.
-Glaciers lost an average of about a foot of ice a year between 1980 and 1999, but since the turn of the millennium the average loss has increased to about 20 inches.

-Electric vehicles
+Already in 1989, UNEP published a statement predicting that "entire nations could be wiped off the face of the Earth by sea level rise if the global warming trend is not reversed by the year 2000".
+In 2005, UNEP issued a joint statement with the United Nations University predicting that "50 million people could become environmental refugees by 2010, fleeing the effects of climate change".
+This was reinforced in 2008, by Srgjan Kerim, President of the UN General Assembly, who estimated that there would be between 50 million and 200 million environmental migrants by 2010.

 At the fifth Magdeburg Environmental Forum held in 2008, in Magdeburg, Germany, UNEP and car manufacturer Daimler AG called for the establishment of infrastructure for electric vehicles.
 At this international conference 250 politicians and representatives of non-government organizations discussed future road transportation under the motto of "Sustainable Mobility–the Post-2012 CO_{2} Agenda".